pelya/doom-kaios/README.md

 It requires privileged app permissions.
-Privileged app cannot contain Javascript code embedded into HTML directly, it must use <script src="..." everywhere, the embedded Javascript won't be executed.
+Privileged app cannot contain Javascript code embedded into HTML directly, you must use <script src="..."> everywhere, the embedded Javascript won't be executed.